Modified Barthel Index

 Use Template

-What Is A Modified Barthel Index?
+What is a Modified Barthel Index?

 The Modified Barthel Index (MBI) is a widely used and recognized tool in physical and rehabilitation medicine, particularly in assessing the functional independence of individuals, including stroke patients.
 It is an adaptation of the original Barthel Index, one of the earliest standardized practical assessments developed in the 1960s by Dr. Florence Barthel.
 The modification was introduced to enhance the tool's sensitivity, making it more applicable to a broader range of patients, including those with severe disabilities.

-Primarily employed by healthcare professionals such as occupational therapists, the Modified Barthel Index is a comprehensive tool to measure an individual's ability to perform basic activities of daily living (ADL).
+Primarily employed by healthcare professionals such as occupational therapists, the MBI is a comprehensive tool to measure an individual's ability to perform basic ADLs.
 These activities encompass self-care tasks like bathing, dressing, grooming, and mobility-related functions such as transferring and ambulation.
-The assessment is precious in evaluating the functional status of patients who have experienced a stroke or other forms of brain injury.
+The assessment is valuable in evaluating the functional status of patients who have experienced a stroke or other forms of brain injury.

 Printable Modified Barthel Index